jamesbvaughan/jamesbvaughan.com/content/posts/timothy-gu.md

 Reading through other people's issues, code, and pull requests was the most effective way he learned and he recommends it for everyone.

-He also recommends reading through the official javascript spec and has written up
+He also recommends reading through the official JavaScript spec and has written up
 [an extensive guide on how to read it](https://timothygu.me/es-howto/).